 Hands down, Podbean Live is a strong first option for bringing in remote guests and callers.
 At the end of your Podbean Live show, you get a recording of the live stream which you can publish as a regular podcast episode.
+With the Unlisted option, only listeners that you share the link with can access the livestream.
+Also, selecting Unlisted means that your livestream will not be listed in the Podbean App.
 Also, you can use the Podbean iOS and Android apps to record directly onto the app, then publish it as a podcast episode.
 You can also perform editing to the recording via the app.

 Another tool to help you capture a quality remote recording is the Zoom H6.
 We have created in-depth tutorials on how to use the Zoom H6 on our website, but here’s the basics of what you need to know: